Anthony Head: Career

-1970s to 1990s
+1970s–1990s: Early roles and Buffy

-One of his earlier roles was in the musical Godspell in 1978 with Su Pollard.
-In the same year, Head made his television debut in the London Weekend Television series Enemy at the Door as Clive Martel, of the island resistance.
+One of Head's earlier roles was in the musical Godspell in 1978 with Su Pollard.
+In the same year, he made his television debut in the London Weekend Television series Enemy at the Door as Clive Martel, of the island resistance.

 In the early 1980s he provided backing vocals for the band Red Box.
 He was featured as well on the album Face in the Window (1983) by Two Way.
-In 1981, he featured as one of the 'Bobs' in the Not The Nine O'Clock News sketch 'Made by Roberts'.
+In 1981, he featured as one of the 'Bobs' in the Not the Nine O'Clock News sketch 'Made by Roberts'.

 In the late 1980s, he gained wider recognition as the man in the Gold Blend couple series of coffee commercials, alongside Sharon Maughan, for Nescafé Gold Blend between 1987 and 1993.
 (A version made for North America featured the American brand name Taster's Choice from 1990 to 1997).

 Head played Frank N. Furter in the 1990–91 West End revival of The Rocky Horror Show at London's Piccadilly Theatre, with Craig Ferguson as Brad Majors.
 In 1991, Head's rendition of "Sweet Transvestite" was released as a single by Chrysalis Records.
 Head played the role again in the summer of 1995 at London's Duke of York's Theatre, a May 2006 tribute show at London's Royal Court Theatre, and an October 2000 production at the Hard Rock Hotel and Casino, Las Vegas, Nevada.